-CEDAR CITY — Authorities have arrested two suspects allegedly involved in the death of Stevie Shay Wilkerson.
+CEDAR CITY — The two suspects allegedly involved in the death of Stevie Shay Wilkerson have both been extradited from Southern California to Utah.

-Joseph Edward “Joey” Fought, 30, and Brittany Elizabeth “Josie” Phillips, 27, are currently in custody at a San Bernardino County detention facility in California, where they’ve been held without bail since Aug.
-31.
+Joseph Edward “Joey” Fought, 30, and Brittany Elizabeth “Josie” Phillips, 27, were arrested Aug.
+31 and were being held without bail at a San Bernardino County detention facility in California.

 Iron County Sheriff’s Lt.
-Del Schlosser said in a news release Tuesday the pair were apprehended by Barstow Police officers at a motel on Aug.
-31. They were interviewed by Iron County Sheriff’s deputies in California the following day, and as of Tuesday, they are still in jail and awaiting extradition to Utah.
+Del Schlosser said in a Sept.
+15 news release the pair were apprehended by Barstow Police officers at a motel Aug.
+31 and were interviewed by Iron County Sheriff’s deputies in California the following day.

-Although the charges the pair face in Iron County are currently limited to felony possession of a stolen vehicle, additional charges are pending, the Sheriff’s Office said, noting that the case is being treated an active homicide investigation.
+Although the charges the pair face in Iron County are currently limited to felony possession of a stolen vehicle, the Sheriff’s Office said on Sept.
+15 that additional charges are pending, noting that the case is being treated an active homicide investigation.

-According to a probable cause statement filed in Utah’s Fifth District Court on Aug.
-31 in support of their arrest, Phillips and Fought were seen in the St. George area in early August driving a white Chevrolet Colorado pickup truck that had been reported stolen from a rental company in Arkansas.
+According to a probable cause statement filed in Utah’s 5th District Court in support of their arrest, Phillips and Fought were seen in the St. George area in early August driving a white Chevrolet Colorado pickup truck that had been reported stolen from a rental company in Arkansas.

 Surveillance video reportedly showed the vehicle being parked at hotels, restaurants and pawn shops in the area in the days leading up to Aug.
 9. At that point, the statement says, Fought and Phillips transported Wilkerson and another female in the truck to Cedar City, where the other woman said Wilkerson was “removed from the truck and left near the city of Enterprise.”